zammad/zammad-admin-documentation/manage/public-links.rst

 Re-arrange links
 ~~~~~~~~~~~~~~~~

-By default Zammad orders your public links in the order you've created them.
+By default Zammad sorts your public links in the order you've created them.
 That may be a problem if you add a link later on.
 For this reason you can
 easily change the link order by dragging them to another position.